baconbao/dsh-mermaid-preview-plugin/README.md

 A DeepSeek Harness Plugin for Previewing Mermaid Diagram Images

-Renders mermaid diagram images directly under the assistant message when the message content contains mermaid syntax (a ` ```mermaid ` or ` ```mmd ` fenced code block).
+Render mermaid diagram images directly in DSH Web chat when the message content contains mermaid syntax (a ` ```mermaid ` or ` ```mmd ` fenced code block).